-Working horses are critical to the workforce of feedyards.
+Working horses are critical to the workforce of most feedyards.
 The best biosecurity practice is to have horses live permanently at the facility.
 However, some operations allow horses to return home with owners, to transport and ride in events (e.g., cattle roping competitions, rodeos, etc.).
 These activities allow physical contact with other animals of unknown health status, which presents risk to the feedyard.
 Documenting horse movement on and off the feedyard is necessary in a disease outbreak for possible disease traceability.
 Take a proactive approach to monitor the movement and health status of horses to ensure livestock are not subject to unnecessary health risks.

 Animal contact creates a potential for spreading disease from affected to susceptible animals.
 Treat, feed, or handle the most susceptible animals first and sick animals last; while taking appropriate disinfection precautions between groups.
-When diagnosis is uncertain or a disease of severe consequence is suspected (i.e., FAD), stop animal movement and require a veterinarian examine affected animals, perform necropsies, and collect and submit proper diagnostic samples.
+When diagnosis is uncertain or a disease of severe consequence is suspected (i.e., FAD), stop animal movement and have a veterinarian examine affected animals, perform necropsies, and collect and submit proper diagnostic samples.

 Implement measures to minimize contact between cattle and other animals by preventing fence line contact between feedyard cattle and neighboring livestock.
-A physical security, and wildlife and feral animal contact prevention plan should also be in place.
-For more information, see Chapter 14: Physical Security and Chapter 13: Feral Animals and Wildlife Management.
+A physical security, and wildlife contact prevention plan should also be in place.